 A cardiac rehabilitation program gave her a new perspective on diet, exercise and stress, and doctors are now confident that “scary” 4am episode will be her last.

 Now fully recovered, Tamra is channelling her energy and, yes, her grief, into continuing Emma’s work.
-Her focus at the moment, Melanoma March - a series of walks and events held in cities around Australia in aid of the Melanoma Institute Australia.
+Last month, her focus was on Melanoma March - a series of walks and events held in cities around Australia in aid of the Melanoma Institute Australia.
 Plus there’s Love Emma packages to supply, and corporate and charity events at which they promote Emma's cause.

 “I don't do any of the [public] speaking.
 Leon does all that.
 I don't think I will ever be able to do it - it's hard enough sitting there listening to him tell Emma's story.
 But I figure that by involving myself with the Melanoma March, Through the Looking Glass [a cocktail fundraiser started by Emma] and Love Emma, that hopefully we're going to achieve something,” Tamra said.
 “Eventually it would be lovely to have a cure.

 “You know, I've got two other daughters, I've got grandchildren, and I just hope that Melanoma will never affect them.”

 This April brings the first anniversary of Emma’s death.
 When Tamra looks back on that year, she wonders how she got through it.
 But still, she knows there’s only one way to get through the next, and the next.